 At the time East Wichel was being planned, government town planning guidance aimed to encourage use of public transport by discouraging the use and ownership of cars.
 This resulted in East Wichel having relatively little parking space allocated to each property and roads that are too narrow to allow both parking and safe passage of vehicles.

 Swindon Borough Council issued a statement on the proposed restrictions in 2010, having become aware that not all the house builders in East Wichel were making prospective residents aware of the intention to restrict parking.

-The East Wichel Restricted Parking Zone covers all tarmacked roads within East Wichel (PDF map).
+The East Wichel Restricted Parking Zone covers all tarmacked and paved roads within East Wichel (map).
 Parking is only permitted in marked parking bays.
 Elsewhere, although there are no yellow lines marked, parking is not permitted.
 This restriction applies to all vehicles, including blue-badge holders.